jnanjekye/python_blogs/how_to_deploy_python_app_to_kubernetes.md

 + docker

 Docker is an open platform to build and ship distributed applications.
-To install docker on Debian/Ubuntu:

-    sudo apt-get install docker.io
+To install docker, quickly follow through the [official documentation](https://docs.docker.com/engine/installation/).

-Verify that docker now runs:
+Verify that docker runs your system:

     $ docker info
     Containers: 0